Why use Knip?

 You can use alternative tools that do the same.
 However, the advantage of a strategy that addresses all of files, dependencies and exports is in their synergy:

-• Utilizing plugins to find their dependencies includes the capacity to find additional entry files.
+- Utilizing plugins to find their dependencies includes the capacity to find additional entry and configuration files.
 This results in more resolved and used files.
-Better coverage gives greater insights into unused files and exports.
+Better coverage gives better insights into unused files and exports.

-• Analyzing more files reveals more dependency usage, refining the list of both unused and unlisted dependencies.
+- Analyzing more files reveals more unused exports and dependency usage, refining the list of both unused and unlisted dependencies.

 Greenfield or Legacy